-All submitted applications must clearly state the energy relevance of the proposed research: How will the knowledge gained from the proposed work better our understanding of the ways plants and/or non-medical microbes capture, transduce, and store energy?
+All submitted proposals must clearly state the energy relevance of the proposed research: How will the knowledge gained from the proposed work better our understanding of the ways plants and/or non-medical microbes capture, transduce, and store energy?

-(v) Scientific User Facilities-Related Research Technical Contact: Eliane Lessner, 301-903-9365, eliane.lessner@science.doe.gov and electron beam scattering.
+(v) Scientific User Facilities-Related Research Technical Contact: Eliane Lessner, 301-903-9365, eliane.lessner@science.doe.gov

+This subprogram supports the R&D, planning, and operation of scientific user facilities for the development of novel nano-materials and for materials characterization through x-ray, neutron, and electron beam scattering.
 The main research elements of the subprogram are accelerator and detector research for light sources and neutron scattering facilities, electron-beam microcharacterization, nanoscale science and engineering, and the development and use of x-ray and neutron scattering to address scientific problems of interest to the study of nano materials and materials characterization.
 All of these research elements are in the context of serving the needs of the Scientific User Facilities.